pranaybobde/pranaybobde/README.md

-- 🔭 I’m currently working on my communication skills and coding skills.
+- 🔭 I’m currently working on my problem sovling skills and coding skills.
-- 🌱 I’m currently learning Machine Learning in Artificial Intelligence.
+- 🌱 I’m more into Machine Learning, Deep Learning and Computer Vision in Artificial Intelligence.
 - 👯 I’m looking to explore new things in my own field.
-- 🤔 I’m looking for help in finding a Good Learning Internship.
+- 🤔 I’m looking for help in finding a Python-AI developer/Data Scientist.
 - 💬 Ask me about python and machine learning.
 - 📫 How to reach me:- through my social media handles
 - 😄 Pronouns:- He/Him